 At bottom, Slack is a team chat application.
 What makes it remarkable are the number of integrations, customizations, and bots that are available.
 In a nutshell, Slack can become a super-powerful communication hub for your entire team.

-And if you are focused on agile development, then Slack’s recent acquisition of startup Screenhero is particularly relevant for you.
+And if you are focused on agile development, then Slack’s acquisition of startup Screenhero is particularly relevant for you.
 It allows for easy screen sharing right within Slack — perfect for pair programming, inside your office or across distributed teams.

 Agile execution often comes into conflict with the realities of business demands.
 In other words, your clients, internal or external, demand more and more from your team, until you are forced to make a compromise on the way your team works.
 That’s where the value of time tracking comes in.
 Enter Toggl.